-- A and B SEC/DIV Switches-Used to select the sweep speeds for the A and B Sweep generators in a 1-2-5 sequence.
-To obtain calibrated sweep speeds, the A and B SEC/DIV Variable control must be in the calibrated detent (fully clockwise). - A SEC/DIV-The calibrated sweep speed is shown between the two black lines on the clear plastic skirt.
-This switch also selects the delay time for delayed-sweep operation when used in conjunction with the B DELAY TIME POSITION control. - B SEC/DIV-The B Sweep speed is set by pulling out the DLY'D SWEEP knob and rotating it clockwise to a setting opposite the white line scribed on the knob.
-The B Sweep circuit is used only for delayed-sweep operation. - SEC/DIV Variable Control-Provides continuously variable, uncalibrated A Sweep speeds to at least 2.5 times slower than the calibrated setting.
-It extends the slowest sweep speed to at least 1.25 s per division. - 20 X10 Magnifier Switch-To increase displayed sweep speed by a factor of 10, pull out the SEC/DIV Variable knob.
+- 17) SEC/DIV Switches-Used to select the sweep speeds for the sweep generator in a 1-2-5 sequence.
+To obtain calibrated sweep speeds, the SEC/DIV Variable control must be in the calibrated detent (fully clockwise). - SEC/DIV Variable Control-Provides continuously variable, uncalibrated sweep speeds to at least 2.5 times slower than the calibrated setting.
+It extends the slowest sweep speed to at least 1.25 s per division. - X10 Magnifier Switch-To increase displayed sweep speed by a factor of 10, pull out the SEC/DIV Variable knob.
 The fastest sweep speed can be extended to 5 ns per division.
-Push in the SEC/DIV Variable knob to regain the X1 sweep speed.
+Push in the SEC/DIV Variable knob to regain the X1 sweep speed. - POSITION Control-Positions the display horizontally in all modes. - 21 HORIZONTAL MODE Switch-Three-position switch determines the mode of operation for the horizontal deflection system.